RobinHerbots/Inputmask/README.md

  - lvp (based on the last valid position (default)
  - radixFocus (position caret to radixpoint on initial click)
  - select (select the whole input)
+ - ignore (ignore the click and continue the mask)

 Default: "lvp"